Beastrock/10_coursera/README.md

 `--courses`  - random courses amount for to get information about, default value is 20.

-`--output` - filepath for outputting xlsx file.
-If the argument is not specified, the output file will be put in the script's folder.
+`--output` - absolute folder filepath for outputted file.
+If the argument is not specified,
- <b>NOTICE</b>: do not put the `/` at the end of this argument.
+the output file will be put in the script's folder.

 Launching example:
 `python coursera.py --courses 5 --output "B:/courses_information"`